Potential enlargement of the European Union: Procedure to become an EU member state

 For an applicant to become a member state of the EU, several procedural steps need to get passed.
-These steps will move the status of the state from applicant (potential candidate) to candidate, and later again to a negotiating candidate.
+These steps will move the status of the state from applicant (potential candidate) to candidate, and later move on to the status of a negotiating candidate.
 The status as a negotiating candidate is reached by the mutual signing of a negotiation framework at the first intergovernmental conference.
 The start of substantial negotiations with the EU is subsequently marked by the opening of the first negotiating chapters at a second intergovernmental conference.
-Every 35 chapters of the accepted body of EU law (divided into 6 clusters) must be opened and closed during subsequent additional intergovernmental conferences for a state to conclude the negotiations by the signing of an accession treaty.
+All 35 chapters of the accepted body of EU law (divided into 6 clusters) must be opened and closed during subsequent additional intergovernmental conferences for a state to conclude the negotiations by the signing of an accession treaty.

 Following a reform in 2020, the 35 chapters have been divided into six main clusters, where all five chapters of the first cluster are supposed to be opened together at the same time.
 The opening of chapters, which after the reform occur with several chapters opened together cluster-wise, can only happen by a unanimous decision by the Council of the European Union once the screening procedure report has been completed for the specific chapters (outlining all needed legislative changes to comply with EU law), while there can also be set some "opening benchmarks" requiring a certain amount of legislative changes/implementation to be met even before the opening of the chapters.
 The closure of a chapter is done provisionally by a unanimous decision by the Council of the European Union once the state demonstrates that it has implemented and aligned its domestic legislation with the EU law, for each specific chapter in concern.

 There are no requirements for completion of the screening procedure for all 35 negotiating chapters, before the start of the first and second intergovernmental conferences.

+Due to the Primacy of European Union law over the constitution of member states with few exceptions a potential enlargement can require a referendum related to the accession to the European Union or a constitutional amendment.